Fslippe/FYS-STK4155/project2/README.md

 - latex:    Report Pdf, .tex and project description
 - src:      All python code used in this project

-Following packages need to be installed before running the code:
+Following packages need to be installed before running the commands:
 - pip3 install matplotlib
 - pip3 install numpy
 - pip3 install sklearn